nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Anyone can switch to try build branch (now called fast ring snapshots) provided that they are willing to provide early feedback.
 * Long-term support updates are now tied to new major Studio releases.
 This criteria was extended in late 2017 to include critical changes to NVDA (see below).

+#### Further changes in 2018

+In July 2018, NV Access announced changes to NVDA's release process in order to make testing and integration easier.
+Prior to this, an NVDA feature was incubated in the next snapshot for at least two weeks, and this meant having to deal with increasing number of pull requests which sometimes produced conflicts.
+To avoid this, and to let features come to master branch directly, what used to be live beta (master) branch became "alpha" snapshots.
+People who wanted more stability were moved to beta releases.

+On the SPL add-on side, Test Drive Fast and Slow ring builds have become identical in late July 2018.
+I also felt that add-on development has slowed down considerably, as well as preparing for the next long-term support release (18.09), thus I felt an overhaul of Test Drive Program was in order.

+Then in August 2018, I released Add-on Updater, a proof of concept add-on that allows NVDA to check for add-on updates for all add-ons registered with NVDA Community Add-ons website.
+In its early days, SPL add-on was excluded because it interfered with Add-on Updater's own update check facility.
+In reality, I generalized SPL add-on's update check code and transfered it to the new Add-on Updater, hence almost identical internals.

+Given that my long-term goal is to let NVDA itself check for SPL add-on updates, coupled with observations from above, I asked the community if it would be better to change the nature of Test Drive Fast ring and to let Add-on Updater check for all add-on updates.
+The community agreed, hence the following changes were made in August 2018 prior to release of 18.09:

+* Test Drive Fast and Slow rings were combined into a single "development" channel.
+Consequently, there is no more update channel selection capability, with users encouraged to obtain the right releases from add-ons website.
+This was extended in September 2018 to cover long-term support releases.
+* A new concept of "pilot features" replaced Test Drive Fast, configurable via a checkbox and internal flags.
+* New features under development will be enabled if pilot features facility is turned on, otherwise content is identical to regular development build.
+* Add-on update checking facility is now taken care of by Add-on Updater, and in the future, to be done by NVDA itself.

 #### Long-term support release

 A typical add-on version is supported until the next add-on version is released (currently several weeks to months).
 However, there are times when an add-on version receives extended support (termed long-term support (LTS) release).
 This happens if the next major version of Studio is released, a version of Studio with user interface changes is released, or critical changes are expected in future NVDA releases such as ending support for a Windows version.